FastyBird/viera-connector/docs/Home.md

  >
 ```

-Or you could choose to manage connector devices from the main menu.
+Or you could choose to manage connector televisions from the main menu.

-Now you will be asked to provide some device details:
+Now you will be asked to provide some television details:

 ```shell
  Provide television IP address: